 10. Blake Lively and Leighton Meester.
 Gossip Girl

-The Gossip Girl stars did not have a complex relationship like the previous couples, they simply never became friends, probably due to their vastly different backgrounds.
+The Gossip Girl stars did not have a complex relationship like the previous couples.
+They simply never became friends, probably due to their different backgrounds.

 Meanwhile, Leighton Meesters’ childhood was struggly.
 Her parents ended up in jail because of drug charges.
 So Leighton was born while her mom was in prison and was brought up by her grandmother.

-Leighton worked since she was young, mostly doing ads, and worried about not having enough food or money.
+Leighton worked since she was young, mostly doing ads.
+And she worried about not having enough food or money.

-Leighton has said that Blake’s upbringing and hers are so different that it is no surprise that they could not relate to one another in real life.
+Leighton has said that Blake’s upbringing and hers were so different, that it is no surprise that they could not relate to one another in real life.

-Although Gossip Girl lasted six seasons, Leighton and Blake never hanged out together.
+Although Gossip Girl lasted six seasons, Leighton and Blake never hung out together.

-The co-star may not have been besties like Serena and Blaire, the characters they played on the screen, but while they were on set, the actresses were always polite to one another.
+The co-stars may not have been besties like Serena and Blaire, the characters they played on the screen, but while they were on set, the actresses were always polite to one another.